 Getting in touch

-Included in the Enrolment Application form is a document that must be completed for students who require any form of learning support assistance and/or students who suffer major medical conditions.
+Included in the online Enrolment Application form is a section under 'Special Needs' that must be completed for students who require any form of learning support assistance and/or students who suffer major medical conditions.

 HoD: Stephanie Glover - Telephone 802 2520 x 815 or Email email@example.com